All Products

 def upload_file(file_path):

-print(f"Uploading JSONL file containing request information...")
+print(f"Uploading the JSONL file that contains the request information...")

 file_object = client.files.create(file=Path(file_path), purpose="batch")

 print(f"File uploaded successfully.
-File ID obtained: {file_object.id}\n")
+File ID: {file_object.id}\n")

 return file_object.id